edthedev/edthedev.github.io/blog/comics.md

 ---
 layout: layout.njk
-title: Too Dumb for Comic Book Movies
+title: Too Silly for Comic Book Movies
 ---

+## Too Silly for the Big Screen

+Some characters and concepts are simply too silly to portray with comic book accuracy on a theater screen during a blockbuster movie.
+Honorary mention will be given (frequently in the case of DC) for silly characters and concepts that made it into television or streaming broadcast; but those characters and concepts remain too silly for the movies, according to the rules of this list.

 ## The Founding Avengers

-Marvel kicked this whole mess off by doing a fantastic job portraying Iron Man, one of their foudning Avengers, on the silver screen, in a near-perfect rendition.
-This should not work because Iron Man is an incredibly fun character, but kind of a lousy person - and there's literally no Iron Man story that doesn't somehow rely on his pretty significant character flaws.
+Marvel kicked this whole mess off by doing a fantastic job portraying Iron Man, one of their founding Avengers, on the silver screen, in a near-perfect rendition.

+This should not work because Iron Man is an incredibly fun character, but kind of a lousy person - and there's no comic book Iron Man story I am aware of that doesn't somehow rely on his pretty significant character flaws.
+Iron Man is not too silly for the movies.

-They did Hulk and Captain America around the same time.
+They did excellent movies for The Hulk and Captain America around the same time.
+Die-hard comic fans may be aware that at this moment in around 2008, most of the original cast of the Avengers comic now had dedicated movies.

+Captain America gets the first checkmark on this list.
+It's so silly, they saved it for an after-credits scene:

+- ✓ Captain Ameria was frozen for decades to allow him to have an origin in the 1940s but be an Avenger today.
+But he's fine.
+It was just cold.

-That leaves two more Avengers begging to get feature films: Thor and Namor.
+With Captain America, Hulk and Iron Man at the movies, this left two more founding Avengers characters begging to get feature films: Thor and Namor.

-Here's why that could never happen.
+This introduced this problem, and created the need for this list.
+Thor and Namor are too silly for the big screen.
+Thor and Namor are too silly to hide their silliness after the end credits.

 - ✓ Thor is a viking from space who swings his hammer so fast that it picks up frost giants with the wind force.
-- ✓ Namor is an Atlantean who always wears a speedo and is almost always angry.
+- ✓ Namor is an Atlantean who always wears a speedo, is almost always angry, and flies through the sky on tiny wings attached to his ankles.

-Besides their core premise, the core Avengers also have silly friends and other silly aspects:
+Besides their core premise, these core Avengers have silly friends and silly aspects that help define them:

 - ✓ Thor flies by throwing his hammer and not letting go.
 - ✓ Namor flies by flapping tiny wings on his ankles.
 - ✓ If Thor lets go of his magic hammer for too long, he loses his fantastic powers.
+- ✓ Thor is a founding member of the Avengers.
 - x Namor is a founding member of the Avengers.
-- ✓ The man in a speedo with tiny flappy ankle wings is primarily defined by his righteous but damanging anger over humanity's abuses of the planet's ecologicaly.
-This becomes his defining characteristics, in spite of his flying around on tiny flappy ankle wings.
-- ✓ Captain Ameria was frozen for decades to allow him to have an origin in the 1940s but be an Avenger today.
-But he's fine.
-It was just cold.

 ## The Other Avengers